 Accommodation

-We always stay at the family run Theoxenia Apartments which has a lovely pool and is well located.
+We have stayed at the family run Theoxenia Apartments on numerous occasions.
+It has a lovely pool and is well located.
 The rooms are simply furnished and spacious.
 It’s located on the small quiet road that leads to Liastres Restaurant and Enigma Bar.
+We also love Hotel Aphrodite.
+It is not far from Kritikos supermarket and the main road and is a lovely and peaceful place to stay.

 QUICK LINKS: